pdurbin/dataverse-osx-playbook/README.md

 Run this Ansible playbook locally on a mac to setup a development Dataverse instance.

 Everything is installed and run in the user's space, no root access required.

-The idea here is to "get the project running locally, no matter what it takes."
+The idea here is to get the project running locally, no matter what it takes.

-This playbook provides a way of setting Dataverse up in "development mode": making code changes and seeing them work, or not.
-This is different from the "bundle everything up for distribution" mode.
-If you are interested in using Ansible for "distribution mode" see: [Ansible role for installing and maintaining Dataverse] (https://github.com/IQSS/dataverse-ansible)
+This playbook provides a way of setting Dataverse up in "development mode" -- making code changes and seeing them work, or not.
+This is different from the "bundle everything up for deployment mode."
+If you are interested in using Ansible for regular deployment, see: [Ansible role for installing and maintaining Dataverse] (https://github.com/IQSS/dataverse-ansible)

 ## Installation